 A weekly series of short documentary segments funded by the National Geographic Society and done in the style of the National Geographic Specials.
 In 2003, the show was re-branded National ...
 See full summary »

 From the award-winning Director, The Leader, His Driver, and the Driver's Wife portrays the sinister and comic sides of Eugene Terre'Blanche, leader of the neo-Nazi AWB Afrikaner Party in South Africa.

 An eccentric, East German inventor/defector travels to Los Angeles to sell a prototype revolutionary new car that runs on vegetables and produces no pollution, but he runs into one madcap ...
 See full summary »

-Nick Broomfield's second documentary on Aileen Carol Wuornos, a highway prostitute who was executed in 2002 for killing seven men in the state of Florida.
+Nick Broomfield's second documentary on Aileen Carol Wuornos, a highway prostitute who was executed in 2002 for killing six men in the state of Florida.
 This second installment includes the filmmaker's testimony at Wournous's trial.

 13 of 13 people found this review helpful.

 Was this review helpful to you?